-Give Up Clothes for Good – celebrating our 10th anniversary
+Give Up Clothes for Good

-To support the campaign, simply fill up a bag with your unwanted clothing, accessories and quality homeware and drop it into any TK Maxx store throughout the year.
+Give Up Clothes for Good runs all year round to help raise vital funds for research.
+To support the campaign, simply fill up a bag with your unwanted quality clothing, accessories and homeware and drop it into any TK Maxx store throughout the year.
 Find out more at the TK Maxx website.